edreyer/modulith/Readme.md

 1. [Kotlin](https://kotlinlang.org/docs/home.html)
    - The use of kotlin was a strategic choice.
 This language provides a number of capabilities not available to Java without which this architecture would not be possible.
+   - Specifically, the features of kotlin that are heavily leveraged:
+     - Coroutines
+     - Support for algebraic data types and exhaustive pattern matching
+     - Functional Programming support
 2. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)  - Domain Driven Design
    - Not limited to just a set of human procesess for requirements discovery, the output of those processes translates directly into the design of the domain of the system